oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 trips = [ (x,y,z) | x <- [1..], y <- [1..], z <- [1..], x*x + y*y == z*z ]
 ```

-So then, here's the challenge: swap in different `m`{.haskell}s via a type annotation, and prevent the above expression from diverging.
+So then, here's the challenge: swap in different `m`{.haskell}s via a type annotation, and prevent `trips`{.haskell} from diverging before getting any triples.

 As one example, here's some code adapted from @fischer_reinventing_2009: